-- 19.19.
-Bullying is behaviour that hurts someone else such as name calling, hitting, pushing, spreading rumours, threatening or undermining someone. - 19.20.
-It can happen anywhere at school, at home or online.
-It's usually repeated over a long period of time and can hurt a child both physically and emotionally. - 19.21.
+- 19.21.
 Bullying that happens online, using social networks, games and mobile phones, is often called cyberbullying.
 A child can feel like there's no escape because it can happen wherever they are, at any time of day or night. - 19.22.
 The Club has a zero-tolerance approach to bullying and any reported incidents of bullying by a staff member to a child, child to staff member or child to child will be taken seriously and investigated by the Safeguarding Manager.
 The Academy has a separate Anti-Bulling policy which is issued to parents, players and coaches. - 19.23.
 All staff members who undergo the RFU's Safeguarding Children Workshop receive bullying awareness training as part of the workshop as well as attending a Safer Working Practice workshop facilitated by the Safeguarding Manager. - 19.24.
 For more detailed information on the categories of abuse, reference should be made to the RFU's Safeguarding Children Policy and Procedures.